Exposure To Dust: What You Should Know

 The June 23, 2017 deadline for workplaces in the construction industry to comply with OSHA’s Final Rule to Protect Workers from Exposure to Respirable Crystalline Silica has been extended to September 23, 2017.
-The extension was announced by OSHA in early April to give the agency more time to provide guidance, outreach and educational materials to construction industry employers.
+The extension was announced by OSHA in early April to give the agency more time to provide guidance, outreach, and educational materials to construction industry employers.

 Among the construction-related industries expected to be impacted by the new rule are concrete products, ready-mix concrete, asphalt products manufacturing, and aggregates and gravel.

-Crystalline silica is found in products commonly used in road and infrastructure construction – sand, concrete, stone, mortar, asphalt, cement, grout, brick and tile.
-In addition, OSHA reports that silica dust can be generated in many construction activities, including cutting, sawing, grinding, crushing, sanding and drilling.
+Crystalline silica is found in products commonly used in road and infrastructure construction – sand, concrete, stone, mortar, asphalt, cement, grout, brick, and tile.
+In addition, OSHA reports that silica dust can be generated in many construction activities, including cutting, sawing, grinding, crushing, sanding, and drilling.

-This blog post will discuss protective measures that can be used in construction material testing in the laboratory or on the job site, to help reduce a worker’s exposure to silica and other harmful dusts.
+This blog post will discuss protective measures that can be used in construction material testing in the laboratory or on the job site, to help reduce a worker’s exposure to silica and other harmful dust.
 It also provides information on respirable and/or nuisance dust that can typically manifest in non-construction industries.

-Whether from bulk splitting of aggregates, reducing of pharmaceutical powder samples, or sampling dry bulk ingredients in food industry testing, fine powder emissions from splitting and dividing can cause nuisance dust.
+Whether from the bulk splitting of aggregates, reducing pharmaceutical powder samples, or sampling dry bulk ingredients in food industry testing, fine powder emissions from splitting and dividing can cause nuisance dust.
 It’s important to know your equipment and if it is designed to control nuisance or harmful dust.
 Most equipment of this nature should be operated following at least a couple of basic guidelines:

-- Operate only in properly-ventilated areas, or
+- Operate only in properly-ventilated areas

 - Wear protective masks or respiratory gear to prevent inhaling potentially-hazardous dust